8

 “...Huh?”

-Diode's gaze was gentle, but worried.
-It looked like she wanted to ask about Terra's memories from last month.
-Terra had repressed them, so she closed her eyes and tried to call everything to mind.
-Was it back during the in-ship warming season?
+Her gaze was gentle, and the care in her look was as if she were asking Terra if she had already forgotten what happened last month.
+Terra didn’t dwell much on those incidents, so she closed her eyes and tried to recall the past.
+Was this back during the in-ship warming season?
 Or had it been the hot season already?

 “...Ah.”
 Goosebumps crept across Terra's shoulders and up the nape of her neck.
 Her smile crumpled.
 “Maybe that's true, now that you mention it.
-I don't exactly think they're pleasant, but they're nothing I can't handle–”
+I don't exactly think they're pleasant memories, but they’re nothing I can't handle–”

-“There are plenty of women who actively want to be involved with men, and they don't exactly hate when men touch them.
+“That's not how things are.”
+Terra blinked.
+Diode's dark blue eyes stared directly at her through narrowed eyelids.
+“Plenty of women are eager to be involved with men, and they don't exactly hate men touching them.
 There's nothing wrong with that.
-It's just that there are also women who don't feel that way and convince themselves that's just because they just don't know how to deal with men.
+It's just that there are also women who don’t feel that way but convince themselves that’s only because they don’t know how to deal with men.
 It would be helpful if they realized that's not the reason.
-They're different.”
+It’s that they're different.”
 Terra's wide-open green eyes reflected in those dark blue eyes.
-"Although people might not want to hear you talk about that, it's okay to tell me.”
+“Although people might not want to hear you bring this up, it's okay for you to talk about it with me.”

 “...”